 Ashley Powers is a writer who lives in Brooklyn.
-Her work has appeared in the The New Yorker, The New York Times, and The California Sunday Magazine and has written for The New Yorker.
+Her work has appeared in the The New Yorker, The New York Times, and The California Sunday Magazine, and the Los Angeles Times.
 She often writes about people who, by choice or by chance, have ended up on the outskirts of society.
-Her latest piece, "Lone Stars," is about a movement of renegade sheriffs who believe they answer to the Constitution alone.
-She's also written long-form features about anti-government extremists in Las Vegas, a community run by followers of polygamist sect leader Warren Jeffs, a 36-day manhunt in California redwood country, a plot to kidnap cops in Las Vegas, a fringe movement of renegade sheriffs, and college students teetering on the brink of homelessness.
+Her recent New Yorker feature, "Lone Stars," profiled a movement of renegade sheriffs who believe they answer to the Constitution alone.
+She's also written about anti-government extremists in Las Vegas, a community run by followers of polygamist sect leader Warren Jeffs, a 36-day manhunt in California redwood country, a plot to kidnap cops in Las Vegas, a fringe movement of renegade sheriffs, and college students teetering on the brink of homelessness.

 Previously, she was a national correspondent for the Los Angeles Times based in Las Vegas, where she covered politics and breaking news and wrote features on showgirls, wedding chapels, legal brothels, and a memorial service for a side-of-the-highway shoe tree.
 In Los Angeles, she was part of a team that dug through thousands of documents to show how the nation's largest archdiocese mishandled priests accused of abusing children.